Toward claiming a detection of gravitational memory: The theory of gravitational displacement memory

-In the next section [Sec.~\ref{sSec:DefMemModel}], we therefore seek to define a general time-dependent gravitational memory component within asymptotic radiation, with particular emphasis on nonlinear memory.
-Specifically, we aim to construct a memory signal model \emph{beyond the soft limit} that remains clearly distinguishable from oscillatory gravitational waves, while still providing a robust observable signature of an underlying zero-frequency memory offset.
-From a modeling perspective, this approach yields a memory description applicable to a broad class of gravitational-wave sources.
-More broadly, the discussion clarifies several conceptual aspects of the gravitational memory effect that are often sources of confusion in the literature.
-Finally, in Sec.~\ref{sSec:Practical Approximation}, we provide a concise overview of practical approximations for nonlinear memory in quasi-circular binary black hole mergers and clarify in what sense BMS balance laws continue to inform such memory models.
+A meaningful definition of the observable \emph{memory rise} therefore requires additional physical input beyond the BMS balance laws themselves.
+In the next section [Sec.~\ref{sSec:DefMemModel}], we therefore introduce a framework for defining a time-dependent gravitational memory signal that isolates the low-frequency memory rise from oscillatory gravitational waves while remaining directly connected to the underlying zero-frequency memory offset.
+From a modeling perspective, this approach yields a description applicable to a broad class of gravitational-wave sources.
+Finally, in Sec.~\ref{sSec:Practical Approximation}, we discuss practical approximations for nonlinear memory in quasi-circular binary black hole mergers and clarify in what sense BMS balance laws continue to inform such models.